AlexNanut/ORM-E-Commerce-Back-End/README.md

 # ORM-E-Commerce-Back-End

 ## Description
 The back-end database has been purposed towards e-commerce websites using Express.js API and Sequelize to connect to the MySQL database.
 The back-end database allows users to create a development database, seed it with test data, and sync Sequelize models to MySQL database.
-User's have the ability to use GET, POST, PUT, and DELETE routes to display and manipulate data in the users database.
-Give it a try and see how it helps your company power up to the next level!
+The users have the ability to use GET, POST, PUT, and DELETE routes to display and manipulate data in the users database.

 ## Table of Contents:
 - [Overview](#Overview)